-Join Joe Marini for an in-depth discussion in this video Using the exercise files, part of Up and Running with Underscore.js.
+Join Joe Marini for an in-depth discussion in this video Using the exercise files, part of Learning Underscore.js.

 I've included a set of exercise files for you to work on, as you complete this course.
 You can just download them, and extract the folder and put it somewhere on your computer, where it is easy to access.
 Now, I've put the exercise files here, on my desktop, but, you're not required to do that.
 You can put this folder anywhere on your computer, that you like.
 It's just a self-contained folder, that contains the code, that we're going to be using, in this course.
 So let's open the folder, and take a look at what's inside. ' Kay you can see, that I've laid out the exercise files folder, according to the chapters in which I present each one of the concepts, in this course.

 So you got chapters two, three, four, and five that contain examples.
 I've also included a file named example snippets.txt.
 Example snippets contain the code snippets, that I will be using, to build each example in the course and you can use this code as well, to build the examples as you see fit.
 Basically I'm using this file, so that you don't have to sit there and watch me type the code out.
 I've also included a sample data.JS file.
 This file contains the sample code, that we will be using to exercise each of underscore's features and functions, in the course.